ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2371"></a>
 #### Trace Flag: 2371
-Function: Changes the fixed auto update statistics threshold to dynamic auto update statistics threshold.<br />
+Function: Changes the fixed update statistics threshold to a linear update statistics threshold.<br />
-**Note: Beginning with SQL Server 2016 this behavior is controlled by the engine and trace flag 2371 has no effect.**<br />
+**Note: Starting with SQL Server 2016 (13.x) and under the database compatibility level 130 or above, this behavior is controlled by the engine and trace flag 2371 has no effect.**<br />
 Link: https://support.microsoft.com/help/2754171<br />
 Link: https://blogs.msdn.microsoft.com/saponsqlserver/2011/09/07/changes-to-automatic-update-statistics-in-sql-server-traceflag-2371/<br />
 Link: https://blogs.msdn.microsoft.com/axinthefield/sql-server-trace-flag-2371-for-dynamics-ax/<br />